 From the incredible hamburger to the infamous duck nachos, the food menu helped other breweries, even outside of Grand Rapids, begin to push the boundaries and offer varietal, out-of-the-box food options.

 For much of the brewery’s history, the building housed most of the brewing operations, but as it’s continued to grow, the Spauldings felt the operation became too scattered.

 So in the summer of 2019, they opened Broad Leaf Local Beer.
 Broad Leaf not only gives Brewery Vivant a second location, but it also gives the company’s brewers more freedom to explore beers beyond the Belgian-style heavy portfolio.

 Discover more about Brewery Vivant on this episode of Beer City Eats, where host Adrian Butler interviews the Spauldings.

-For more information on local breweries that also offer unique food and craft beer experiences, visit our list of beer events, and be sure to grab a Beer City Brewsader® Passport or download the app.
+For more information on local breweries that also offer unique food and craft beer experiences, visit our list of beer events, and be sure to download the Beer City Brewsader® Passport app.
 A visit to Brewery Vivant or Broad Leaf counts towards your Brewsader (stamps at eight breweries) or Ultimate Brewsader (stamps at 40 breweries) status!
-Also, check out some of the other Breweries That Built Beer City like B.O.B.'s Brewery and HopCat.
+Also, check out some of the other Breweries That Built Beer City like B.O.B.'s Brewery and Founders.